hermit148/hermit148/README.md

 ## 🧰 What I Do
 - 💻 Develop tools for **automated reconnaissance**, **vulnerability scanning**, and **exploit delivery** with Chatgpt Ofcourse:)
-- 📟 Build **IoT and wireless security tools** using ESP32, nRF modules, and Kali NetHunter
+- 📟 Build **IoT and wireless security tools** using ESP32, nRF modules
 - 🧪 Conduct **real-world testing**, red teaming, and offensive R&D

 ---